bahmutov/cypress-split/README.md

 $ npx cypress run --env split=3,splitFile=timings.json
 ```

 For specs not in the timings file, it will use average duration of the known specs.
+The timings file might not exist, in this case the specs are split by name.
+At the end of the run, the duration of all run specs is printed and can be saved into the timings JSON file. **Note:** you would need to combine the timings from different runners into a single JSON file yourself.

 ## CI summary